xcart/xcart-docs/_pages/kb_en/modules/auction_in_x-cart_5/how_auction_in_x-cart_5_works.md

 ---

-The module allows you to create auction style listings based on any products in your catalog.
+The addon allows you to create auction style listings based on any products in your catalog.
 New auction listings are created in a special section in the Admin area.
 For each listing you control such properties as the quantity of product units in the auction lot, the starting price, the minimum bid increment amount, and the auction duration.
 Each new listing is created based on a single product title (It is possible to create a multi-quantity auction lot consisting of multiple units of the same product, but it is not possible to combine multiple product titles into a single lot).

 In the storefront area, your auction listings appear not only in categories, but also in a special section titled "Auction".
 This section can be accessed via a link in the main menu: